MadRoosterCro/modern_javascript_sandbox/11-statements-and-comparisons/README.md

 }
 ```

 We can just "chain" the statemets like in this example.
+We call this process **nesting**.

 # Comparisons